| Mr Pemberton

 neighbourhood in broad daylight where anyone

 Mr. Pemberton.
-I can see you,” I said.
+I can see you, I said.
+He looked up

 from his dibbling and did a kind off double take